 - By itself, the combination of points one, two, and three will provide modest tax relief for most families.
 But I must caution, it will still depend on your individual circumstances.

 - Those in high-tax states could see the biggest hit, as there will be a $10,000 cap on state, local, and property tax deductions.

-- For investors, the preferential treatment for long-term capital gains and dividends remains intact, as is generally the case for retirement accounts.
+- For investors, the preferential treatment for long-term capital gains and dividends remains intact, as for retirement accounts.

-- The Alternative Minimum Tax (AMT) for individuals was not repealed, but exemptions have been widened.
+- The Alternative Minimum Tax (AMT) for individuals was not repealed, but it has widened exemptions.
 This change will impact fewer taxpayers who were falling into AMT brackets.

 - The estate tax survived, but the exemption will double from $5.6 million to $11.2 million for individuals, and from $11.2 million to $22.4 million for couples.

-- The new tax bill also repeals the Obamacare mandate that requires all individuals to obtain health insurance.
-It becomes effective 2019.
+- The new tax bill also repeals the Obamacare mandate that requires all individuals to get health insurance.
+It became effective in 2019.

-- Finally, it’s important to point out that many of the more popular changes in the tax code for individuals will sunset in 2025.
-While many may eventually become permanent, as we saw with the Bush tax cuts of 2001 and 2003, there’s no guarantee this will happen again.
+- Finally, it is important to point out that many of the more popular changes in the tax code for individuals will sunset in 2025.
+While a good deal of may eventually become permanent, as we saw with the Bush tax cuts of 2001 and 2003, there’s no guarantee this will happen again.

 - For Business: Given that the 21% corporate tax rate applies only to C-corps, there will be a 20% deduction for pass-through entities, such as S-corps, partnerships, and LLCs.
 I believe this will be a welcome benefit for many business owners, but complex rules may limit the pass-through for some entities.